- Feb 26, 2018

 - Domain Name Servers (DNSs).
 These are the servers that keep records about which website is assigned to which domain name.

-- Web hosting control panel.
-Web hosting services use these tools to enable you to interact with your server using a graphical interface.
+- Website hosting control panel.
+Website hosting services use these tools to enable you to interact with your server using a graphical interface.

 - File Transfer Protocol (FTP).
 This technology enables you to interact with your server’s files and transfer them from to your local computer and vice-versa.
 You can do this using a client, such as FileZilla.